lishiyo/frontier-tower-coordination-bot/memory-bank/projectbrief.md

     *   View all open proposals and their deadlines.
     *   View all closed proposals and their outcomes (including aggregated vote counts for multiple-choice or a list/summary of free-form submissions via `/view_results <proposal_id>`).
     *   DM the bot to ask questions about existing policies or context documents and receive relevant answers.
+    *   DM the bot to ask natural language questions about proposals, like "what proposals closed last week?" or "which proposals are about funding?", and receive relevant answers summarizing the matching proposals.
+(Enhances `/ask` command).
     *   **(New)** Type `/help <my question about how to use the bot>` and get an intelligent answer explaining the relevant commands and steps, so I don't have to read the full command list or documentation every time.
 *   **As an Admin/Moderator, I want to:**
     *   Upload general context documents using `/add_global_doc <URL or paste text>`, view them with `/view_global_docs`, edit them with `/edit_global_doc <document_id>`, and delete them with `/delete_global_doc <document_id>`, so the bot can use these for answering questions.